-- draft Child Safety Code for user-to-user services
+- Child Safety Code for user-to-user services

-- draft Child Safety Code for search services
+- Child Safety Code for search services

 - guidance on Children's Access Assessments

-- draft guidance on Child Risk Assessments
+- guidance on Children's Risk Assessments

 - guidance on Highly Effective Age Assurance

 These documents are lengthy and contain quite a granular level of detail.
 To help break all this down, we have simplified and summarised Ofcom's key recommendations below by separating them into three compliance phases.
-Note that some of Ofcom's child safety guidance and codes of practice are still in draft form and are due to be finalised during the course of this year (likely April 2025), following the consultations that closed in summer 2024.